 The schools’ SEN Policy and Equality Statement can both be found on our website.

 The daily curriculum can be adapted to suit differing needs.
 All staff are responsible for the teaching of pupils with SEN. Children are often grouped according to their needs so work can be differentiated for them and is accessible.
 Children can work independently or in a group or a pair within class, in a group supported by an adult inside or out of the classroom or with 1:1 support.
 Reading material may be simplified and writing frames used for those with literacy difficulties.
 ICT programmes and spellcheckers can be used to support spelling and writing.
 Some pupils follow phonics, reading, comprehension or language programmes.
 Some pupils attend extra classes before school.
 Programmes recommended by the Occupational Therapist help develop fine and gross motor control.
 Social skills groups, the Friends For Life scheme and our Nurture Group support pupils with behavioural, social and emotional needs.
+We work with the Woodlands Pupil Referral Unit to support behavioural needs and liaise with Community Paediatrics at Wycombe Hospital regarding diagnoses of some disabilities.
+We have also been supported by professionals from Psychology For Learning.
 The type of support can vary and is dependent on the type of provision required for each individual child.

 Manor Farm Community Junior School is located on a large and open site.
 The school is of an open-plan design with many rooms linking to each other and not many corridors.
 One Year 6 classroom is accessible via another classroom.
 Most of the classrooms are on one level.
 Some paths have ramps and rails to aid access.
-There is a wheelchair lift in the Entrance Hall to enable access to the offices, staffroom, staff toilets and Year 3 classrooms.
-There are two toilets adapted for wheelchair use and one disabled parking bay.
+In our Entrance Hall there are low steps to enable access to the offices, staffroom, staff toilets and Year 3 classrooms.
+There are two toilets adapted for use by those with disabilities and one allocated disabled parking bay.

 The school identifies training requirements for SEN as part of the School Development Plan.
 The SENCO oversees the SEN training needs of all staff.
-Within the last year staff have received training on language disorders and the teaching of vocabulary, dyslexia, anxiety and attachment, developing a growth mind set and differentiation.
-Staff have attended training courses provided by the Local Authority, Bucks Learning Trust, the Speech and Language Service and CAMHS.
+Within the last year staff have received training on childhood anxiety, Makaton, emotional well-being, Down’s syndrome and ASD.
 Sharing of knowledge and expertise is encouraged.

 The SENCO and class teachers will consult regularly with parents of pupils with SEN. Parents and carers are kept informed, both formally and informally, through Support Plan meetings and documents, Parent/Teacher evenings, phone calls, letters and by conversations.
 The school encourages parents and carers to discuss any concerns regarding their children.
 This can be done through the class teacher in the first instance, and/or a meeting with the SENCO.
 Pupils are encouraged to have a voice in their education.
 They assess their work using a traffic light system in daily lessons and write written responses to teachers’ marking.
 They are involved in the process of reviewing their Support Plan each term and take part in Annual Reviews of Education and Health Care Plans.